decred/politeiagui/CONTRIBUTING.md

 **Do you want to add a new feature or change an existing one?**

 - Before openning an issue, suggest your change in the [Politeia Room](https://riot.im/app/#/room/#politeia:decred.org) and collect enough positive feedback.
-We expect GitHub issues to be primarly intended to bug reports and fixes.
+We expect GitHub issues to be primarly intended for bug reports and fixes.

 **Do you intend to work on a patch that fixes a bug?**

-- Give a signal in the issue that you are going to work on it or assign the issue to your self if you have the GitHub permission.
+- Give a signal in the issue that you are going to work on it or assign the issue to yourself if you have the GitHub permission.

 - Do your best to drive the issue into completition.
 But if you think you won't be able to finish it, remember to comment in the issue signaling that you are no longer working on it.